 “But if you have bitter envy and self-seeking in your hearts, do not boast and lie against the truth.”

 The secular Greek used “self-seeking” for a person who pursues political office by unfair means.
-It is selfish ambition and rivalry.
+It is a selfish ambition and rivalry.
 This person is jealousy of people around him, so he resents them.
 He wants to be better than everyone else is.

 in your hearts,